A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices

 \subsection{Direct-coupled array of qubits}

 A simple Bose-Hubbard type model system that shows correlated light propagation is a 1D array of qubits with direct coupling between nearest neighbors \cite{Schmidt13,Naether15b,Ma19}:

-Here, $b^{\dagger}_i$ and $b_i$ are the bosonic creation and annihilation operators at site $i$ with $\omega_{q_i}$ being the qubit frequency and $[b_{i}, b_j^{\dagger}]=\delta_{i,j}$. $2J_x$ is the coupling strength between neighboring qubits. $U$ determines the strength of on-site interaction, which is repulsive for positive $U$.
+Here, $b^{\dagger}_j$ and $b_j$ are the bosonic creation and annihilation operators at site $j$ with $\omega_{q_j}$ being the qubit frequency and $[b_{i}, b_j^{\dagger}]=\delta_{i,j}$.
+The direct-coupled medium is coupled to the two baths through $\chi_{1}=b_{1}$ and $\chi_{N}=b_{N}$. $2J_x$ is the coupling strength between neighboring qubits. $U$ determines the strength of on-site interaction, which is repulsive for positive $U$.
 In the limit $U \to \infty$, the qubit maps to a two-level system.
 The on-site interaction at the qubits induces optical nonlinearity in the model by preventing multiple excitations by photons, and is responsible for the inelastic light scattering studied in this work.